rufflabs/Wififorge.github.io/content/Lab Walkthroughs/Lab 01 - Bettercap Recon.md

 ![[Pasted image 20250317234243.png]]

-Configure the console for a more convenient way to view your attack.
+The following commands will configure the console for a more understandable workflow to view the de-authentication attack.

 ```bash
 set wifi.show.sort clients desc